 - He also registers products, drugs and food with the National Agency for Food and Drugs Administration and Control (NAFDAC)

-- He processes prescription, and also dispense the medication.
+- He processes prescription and also dispenses the medication.

 - He provides drug information and education to the patients, other healthcare givers.